radyalz/TSP-Problem/MarkDowns/About-PowerPoint.md

 ## Tip

 The PowerPoint lecture is fully developed and animated.
 All the slides are structured, the visual flow is refined with appropriate animations, and the content is complete.
-At this stage, the only pending task is completing the Persian version of the slides — everything else is done.
+At this stage, the only pending task is completing the English version of the slides — everything else is done.